 Children grade 3 and older: Children who desire to to make their first confession should be enrolled in religious education and will be prepared separately.

-Confession Times: During the pandemic, confession will be held outside.
-First Saturday of the month at Holy Cross Chapel from 3:45-4:15 pm; 2nd Wednesday at Our Lady of the Lakes, Random Lake Chapel from 5-6 pm (starting in August); Monday at St. Rose Chapel in Fredonia 30 minutes prior to the 5:30 pm Mass, or by contacting Fr.
+Confession Times: First Saturday of the month at Holy Cross Chapel from 3:45-4:15 pm; 2nd Wednesday at Our Lady of the Lakes, Random Lake Chapel from 5-6 pm (starting in August); Monday at St. Rose Chapel in Fredonia 30 minutes prior to the 5:30 pm Mass, or by contacting Fr.
 Gideon.
+For Reconciliation opportunities outside of the regular schedule, please see our bulletin.

 "Holy Orders is the sacrament through which the mission entrustred by Christ to his apostles continues to be exercised in the Church until the end of time: thus it is the sacrament of apostolic ministry.
 It includes three degrees: episcopate, presbyterate, and diaconate."
 Catechism of the Catholic Church 1536